drewbrokke/jack-cli/README.md

 # jack
 Chop through that Git log wicked fast

-**jack** is an interactive drop-in replacement for **git-log**.
+**jack** is an interactive drop-in replacement for `git log`.
 It allows you to view a list of commits and "quick-look" their changes right from the command line.  `git log`'s filtering and logging flexibility is so much better than almost all GUI apps, so in most cases, this will be a much faster way to review a series of commits/changes.

 ## Installation
 ```